JetBrains/teamcity-unity-plugin/README.md

     Feel free to upvote [TW-21673](https://youtrack.jetbrains.com/issue/TW-21673) issue to make it work out of the box.
 - Agent environment must contain all the required global dependencies to make Unity work on a given OS.

+## Running Unity build step inside a container
+This plugin is integrated with [Container Wrapper](https://www.jetbrains.com/help/teamcity/container-wrapper.html) extension.
+The integration works only with `2023.09` and above versions of TeamCity.

 ## Common problems